-- Mount flat against a solid wall within or near a main entrance, or incorporated into a freestanding sign located on the property on which the tenants are located. - Be externally lit to complement the appearance of the sign, or internal lighting that only illuminates text and logos.
+- Mount flat against a solid wall within or near a main entrance, or incorporated into a freestanding sign located on the property on which the tenants are located. - If lit, be externally lit to complement the appearance of the sign, or provided internal lighting that only illuminates text and logos.